A New Beginning (speech): Background

-Context and preparation

-In his inaugural address President Obama reached out to the Muslim World by saying that he seeks "a new way forward, based on mutual interest and mutual respect".
-He also said he would be willing to "extend a hand" to those "who cling to power through corruption and deceit" if they "are willing to unclench" their fists.
-Obama attempted to reach out to Arab leaders by granting his first interview to an Arab cable TV network, Al Arabiya.
-On 19 March 2009, Obama continued his outreach to the Muslim world, releasing a New Year's video message to the people and government of Iran.
+On 19 March, Obama continued his outreach to the Muslim world, releasing a Nowruz video message to the people and government of Iran.
 This attempt at outreach was rebuffed by the Iranian leadership.
-President Obama's first trip to a Muslim majority country occurred on 6–7 April 2009 when he visited Turkey and spoke to the Grand National Assembly.
+President Obama's first trip to a Muslim majority country occurred on 6 and 7 April when he visited Turkey and spoke to the Grand National Assembly.
 The speech was well received by many Arab governments.

-The A New Beginning speech occurred just after Obama met the representatives of both Israel and the Palestinian Authority.
-He had previously met King Abdullah on 21 April and Israeli President Shimon Peres on 5 May.
-There was a meeting in the White House in May 2009 between Obama, Ben Rhodes, a deputy national security advisor and Deputy Assistant to President Obama and national-security spokesperson Denis McDonough.
-In this meeting Obama told Rhodes and McDonough that he intended to deliver a speech to the Muslim World from Egypt's capital Cairo.
-Obama told his aides that there are tensions between the Muslim world and the West which were rooted in colonialism.
-He also said that he knows from his personal experience that the West and the Islam are not separate worlds because they share things such as love of God and family.
-Obama told his aides that these are the things that bind West and Islam together.
-In the meeting Obama also expressed his desire to have a piece of about Islam contributions in the speech and made sure that the equality of men and women would also be incorporated into the speech.
+Meetings with world leaders

-On 19 May 2009, he met Netanyahu at the White House, where they discussed the Israeli–Palestinian conflict and Israel's settlements in the West Bank.
+Obama met King Abdullah of Jordan on 21 April and Israeli President Shimon Peres on 5 May.
+On 19 May, he met Netanyahu at the White House, where they discussed the Israeli–Palestinian conflict and Israel's settlements in the West Bank.
 While Obama said a two state solution was a priority, Benyamin Netanyahu did not explicitly endorse the creation of Palestinian state.
 Netanyahu said Israel has the right to continue settlements, whereas Obama called for settlement growth to be frozen.
 Obama also stated a "range of steps" are still available against Iran, including sanctions, if it continues its nuclear program.

 Obama also met Mahmoud Abbas on 28 May.
 Obama reaffirmed his belief in a two-state solution, and stressed that Israel's obligation under a 2003 Middle East peace 'road map' includes stopping settlement growth and ensuring that there is a viable Palestinian state.